algolia/algoliasearch-client-csharp/README.md

 Algolia Search API Client for C#
 ==================

-This C# client let you easily use the Algolia Search API from your App.
+This C# client let you easily use the Algolia Search API from your App (Compatible with .NET 4.5, SL4+, WP7.5+, Windows Store).
 The service is currently in Beta, you can request an invite on our [website](http://www.algolia.com/pricing/).

 Table of Content